Maulanaaz/MySQL/README.md

 # MySQL
-This repository contains my learning about MySQL, but doesnt have explanation in every file.
+This repository contains my learning about MySQL without explanation.